 Ensure the television or radio is turned on as a comforting distraction and shut the curtains to limit the noise and lights from the fireworks.
 If your dog does need to go out after dark, keep them on a lead — reports of lost dogs increase by 40 percent over firework season.

 Second, and this is where it is best to start with puppies, introduce them to the sounds of fireworks in a controlled, safe way.
 You can do this through specific CDs (or indeed YouTube), but carefully control the volume.
-Initially, put the volume on the lowest setting, ensuring that your dog notices the sound – for example, by moving their ear towards the noise – but is not frightened by it.
+Initially, put the volume on the lowest setting, ensuring that your dog notices the sound – for example, by moving their ear toward the noise – but is not frightened by it.

 Finally, it is worth remembering that you cannot reinforce fear.
 If your dog is frightened and comes to you for comfort, comfort them.
 Tell them they are amazing, look after them and remain your cheerful, relaxed self.
 Trust science when it says you won’t make them feel any more scared.